iheartmedia-matt/untangled-angular-seed/README.md

 `gulp serve --port=8000`

-Running `gulp serve` causes a live reload, so all your app's files are automatically rebuilt whenever you save your changes (note: the library files aren't rebuilt - if you want those rebuilt, you'll need to call `gulp build` again).
+Running `gulp serve` causes a live reload, so all your app's files are automatically rebuilt whenever you save your changes (note: the library files aren't rebuilt - if you want those rebuilt, you'll need to run `gulp build` again).

 # Running the tests
+You run the tests using:
 `karma start`

 #Credits
 This seed app was created by Mike Evans of [Untangled.io](http://untangled.io).
 Feel free to use it